John Eastwood Photographer - Artist Statement

 He exhibits regularly in venues around the North West and his limited edition fine art prints are widely collected and sought after and can be found in collections all over the world.

 Images of the landscape have fascinated me from a young age.
 Not the stereotypical sweeping vistas of the rolling hills and plains, but the more subtle details concealed within those spaces that lie waiting to be revealed.

-Although I spend much of my time exploring the open landscapes of the North West, I have never set out with the deliberate objective of documenting them through a camera lens.
+Although I spend much of my time exploring the varied landscapes of the North West, I have never set out with the deliberate objective of documenting them through a camera lens.
 Nor have I sought to portray them as idyllic, beautiful, dramatic or pastoral; though one could well apply such adjectives to these environments.
-What I do seek to convey in my photography is some sense of the natural spirit of these places and their elemental nature, that unique feeling of presence that goes beyond a sense of place and stirs our imaginations, connecting us in a compelling way to the beauty and dignity of our environment.
+What I do seek to convey in my landscape photography is a sense of the natural spirit and elemental nature of these places, their unique feeling of presence that goes beyond a sense of place and stirs our imaginations, connecting us directly to the beauty and dignity of our environment.

 Many of my images are captured at first light and often in the early months of the year when the soft, low light has an evocative and ethereal quality.
 My pictures are few and far between and in many ways each of them is a meditation.
 My hope is that through light and composition they speak of something other than their immediate scenic nature.
 The changing and evolving North West landscapes and the light within them are a source of constant inspiration for me and I hope some element of their spirituality is transmitted as you view my photography.